Kevin65536/ActivityTrack/README.md

-# KMTracker (Input Tracker)
+# ActivityTrack

 A privacy-focused, lightweight input tracking tool for Windows.
-Inspired by WhatPulse, KMTracker allows you to monitor your keyboard and mouse usage, visualize heatmaps, and track application-specific statistics locally on your machine.
+Inspired by WhatPulse, ActivityTrack allows you to monitor your keyboard and mouse usage, visualize heatmaps, and track application-specific statistics locally on your machine.

 ## Features